 Regardless, I still recommend Core Java for its wide-ranging yet detailed coverage of most subjects conceivably of interest to Java programmers.
 The writing is concise and pleasant, abounding with practical examples and helpful advice.
 Horstmann is to be commended for not just adding sections on Java 8 but revising the book throughout for the new edition.
 Several topics were rearranged or expanded, the list of errata is moderate for a book of this size, and last not least the previous edition’s bizarre crusading for the obsolete Java browser plugin was finally dropped.
 Now Horstmann only needs to overcome his irrational fear of Windows file paths with embedded spaces [p.20]…

-Note that Horstmann has already published two excellent shorter books on Java SE 8: Java SE 8 for the Really Impatient covering only new features, and Core Java for the Impatient which is essentially a condensed version of Core Java.
+Note that Horstmann has already published two excellent shorter books on Java SE 8: Java SE 8 for the Really Impatient covering only new features, and Core Java for the Impatient which is essentially a condensed version of Core Java (now updated for Java SE 9).
 They provide very useful overviews for those who don’t want to dig through 2,000 pages of material, as well as more material on Nashorn.

 Java SE 8 for the Really Impatient — Cay S. Horstmann, Addison-Wesley 2014, ISBN 978-0-321-92776-7

 **** As the name implies, this slim 215-page book gives a compact overview of new features in Java SE 8, as well as some of the more obscure changes in Java SE 7.
 Horstmann is as thorough and readable here as in his Core Java tomes.
 He describes not just marquee features like lambdas that have been widely covered elsewhere, but also small important additions such as methods for unsigned arithmetic that I had been quite unaware of.
 The wisdom of compressing JavaFX into 30 pages is debatable, but Horstmann did take the opportunity to mention root em sizing.